François Rabelais: The Third Book

 The more reflective tone shows the characters' evolution from the earlier tomes.
 Here Panurge is not as crafty as Pantagruel and is stubborn in his will to turn every sign to his advantage, refusing to listen to advice he had himself sought out.
 For example, when Her Trippa reads dark omens in his future marriage, Panurge accuses him of the same blind self-love (philautie) from which he seems to suffer.
 His erudition is more often put to work for pedantry than let to settle into wisdom.
 By contrast, Pantagruel's speech gains in weightiness by the third book, the exuberance of the young giant having faded.

 At the end of the Third Book, the protagonists decide to set sail in search of a discussion with the Oracle of the Divine Bottle.
-The last chapters are focused on the praise of the Pantagruelion (hemp)—a plant used in the 16th century for both the hangman's rope and medicinal purposes—being copiously loaded onto the ships.
+The last chapters are focused on the praise of Pantagruelion, which combines properties of linen and hemp—a plant used in the 16th century for both the hangman's rope and medicinal purposes, being copiously loaded onto the ships.
 As a naturalist inspired by Pliny the Elder and Charles Estienne, the narrator intercedes in the story, first describing the plant in great detail, then waxing lyrical on its various qualities.

 The Fourth Book

-A first draft edition of The Fourth Book appeared in 1548 containing eleven chapters and many typos.
-The slipshod nature of this first edition made the circumstances of its publication mysterious, especially for a controversial author.
-While the prologue denounces slanderers, the story that follows did not raise any polemical issues.
+Rabelais began work on The Fourth Book while still in Metz.
+He dropped off a manuscript containing eleven chapters and ending mid-sentence in Lyon on his way to Rome to work as Cardinal du Bellay's personal physician in 1548.
+According to Jean Plattard, this publication served two purposes: first, it brought Rabelais some much-needed money; and second, it allowed him to respond to those who considered his work blasphemous.
+While the prologue denounced slanderers, the following chapters did not raise any polemical issues.
 Already it contained some of the best-known episodes, including the storm at sea and Panurge's sheep.
-It was framed as an erratic odyssey, inspired both by the Argonauts and the news of Jacques Cartier's voyage to Canada.
+It was framed as an erratic odyssey, inspired in part by the Argonauts and the news of Jacques Cartier's voyage to Canada, and in part by the imaginary voyage described by Lucian in A True Story, which provided Rabelais not only with several anecdotes, but also with a first-person narrator who regularly insisted on the veracity of obviously fantastical elements of the story.
+The full version appeared in 1552, after Rabelais received a royal privilege on 6 Aug 1550 for the exclusive right to publish his work in French, Tuscan, Greek, and Latin.
+This, he accomplished with the help of the young Cardinal of Châtillon (Odet de Coligny)—who would later convert to Protestantism and be excommunicated.
+Rabelais thanks the Cardinal for his help in the prefatory letter signed 28 January 1552 and, for the first time in the Pantagruel series, titled the prologue in his own name rather than using a pseudonym.